 Qualitative data is essential in this process, especially if your OEE is already fairly high (± 60%).
 If you rely on manual input to register or track your OEE, your data isn’t going to be very precise.
 Automating the way in which you collect data is therefore very much recommended.

-A digital manufacturing platform like 4Industry, connected to an MES or SCADA system, can help you with this.
-It automatically collects and stores data on its central database, allowing you to precisely see how often a breakdown occurs, and register small stops that are impossible to detect by eye.
+A connected worker platform like 4Industry, when connected to an MES or SCADA system, can help you with this.
+It automatically collects and stores data on its central database, allowing you to precisely see how often a breakdown occurs and register small stops that are otherwise impossible to detect.
 When you combine this information with the platform’s SOP and checklist features, you can easily start shortening your breakdown time, which will in turn improve your OEE.

 What to consider when you set an OEE target